Lilian92/Minimum-Vertex-Cover/README.md

 # Minimum-Vertex-Cover
-platform:
+1. platform:
 ubuntu

-requirement:
+2. requirement:
 makefile
 g++

-To run the code:
+3. To run the code:
 copy the data directory here
 make
 make run

+4. To change the running configure: check the Makefile file